|Title:||Offensive Line Coach|

 Recruiting Areas: Connecticut, Illinois

-Suffolk County & Western), New York (Hudson Valley, Long
+Suffolk & Northern Worcester Counties), New York (Hudson

-Island, New York City & Westchester County), Rhode Island,
+Valley, Long Island, New York City & Westchester County), Rhode

 Click Here for Map

-Bill Samko is in his third season on Tom Gilmore’s coaching staff in 2013, and his second year as the offensive line coach.
-During the 2011 campaign, he was a volunteer assistant coach working with the offense.
+Bill Samko is in his fourth season on Tom Gilmore’s coaching staff in 2014, and his third year as the offensive line coach.
+He has placed a player on the All-Patriot League teams in each of the last two years, with Sean Whited being honored in 2012 and Kyle Pedretty being recognized in 2013.
+During the 2011 campaign, Samko was a volunteer assistant coach working with the offense.

 Samko joined the Crusaders after spending 17 seasons as the head coach at Tufts University from 1994-2010.
 He won 57 games during his time at Tufts, and is tied for second on the school’s all-time list for coaching victories.
 Samko was previously the head coach at the University of the South in Sewanee, Tenn., from 1987-1993, going 35-27-1 while winning a pair of Southern Collegiate Athletic Conference titles and twice being named the SCAC Coach of the Year.
 He also spent time as an assistant coach at Yale from 1981-1986, after beginning his career as an assistant coach at Tufts from 1974-1980.